somayehch/Somayeh-Choboderazi-CleanMessyRoom-Final/FinalProject/README.md

 This project uses a Convolutional Neural Network (CNN) to classify room images as **Clean** or **Messy**.
 It demonstrates essential Computer Vision steps including preprocessing, training, evaluation, and visualization.

-This final project contains **four Jupyter Notebooks**, each handling a separate stage of the workflow.
+This final project contains **four Jupyter Notebooks**, each covering a different stage of the workflow.

 ---

 ## 📂 Project Structure

 ---

 ## 📘 Notebook Descriptions

----

 ### **1. 01_Data_Preprocessing.ipynb**
 - Loads and explores the dataset